HitasiPatel/AvOps-complete/docs/QuickStart/BatchOrchestrator/BatchOrchestrator.md

     ![Batch pool application](images/app-step2.png)
 10. For detailed instructions read [this documentation](https://learn.microsoft.com/en-us/azure/batch/batch-application-packages)

-11. Important note: Orchestration and execution poools have number of nodes set to zero by default, to save on costs.
+11. Important note: Orchestration and execution pools have number of nodes set to zero by default, to save on costs.
 When solution has to be used, scale both the pools to appropriate size on Azure Portal.
 One node per each pool should be good enough for the test data provided in this solution kit.